dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/create-simple-association-1.png

-Drag it onto the other topic until that topic is highlighted by a blue border.
+Drag it onto the other topic until the topic is highlighted by a blue border.

 .. image:: _static/create-simple-association-2.png

-Then drop the assocation on the "Notes for the interview" item and release your mouse pointer.
+Then drop the association on the "Notes for the interview" item and release your mouse pointer.

 The association will be created and a rectangle appears.
 These are the :ref:`in-map details <user-in-map-details>` of the newly created association.
 They tell you that this is association is of type "Association" which is the most generic form of association in DMX.

-Using the Drag & Drop gesture starting on the blue dot above an item you just created an association between two topics.
+Using the Drag & Drop gesture start on the blue dot above your new item to create an association between two topics.
 Click somewhere onto the topicmap to close the in-map-details of the association.

 ****************************************************